 Grant recipients will receive detailed instructions via email, but can prepare the following documentation in advance:

-- An electronic payment form, plus a document to verify the account number (i.e. voided check, bank statement, letter from bank)
+- Include supporting document verifying the account number provided on Vendor Electronic Payment Form (i.e. voided check, bank statement, letter from bank)

 Once all documents are received and approved, OSBM will prepare a grant agreement for grant recipients to sign prior to disbursing funds.